Remuneration in the financial sector

-The act even contains an anti-abuse provision that prohibits financial enterprises from utilising constructions or methods to evade the remunerations rules, including the bonus cap.
+Finally, the anti-abuse provision prohibits financial enterprises from using constructions or methods that result to the circumvention of the remuneration rules, including the bonus cap.

-- Financial enterprises whose registered offices are situated abroad do not fall within the scope of the Wbfo, unless a) the enterprise in question is a subsidiary of a financial enterprise that has its registered office in the Netherlands, or b) they are part of a group having its registered office in the Netherlands and the group’s core business relates to the financial sector.
+- Financial enterprises whose registered offices are situated abroad do not fall within the scope of the Financial Supervision Act, unless a) the enterprise in question is a subsidiary of a financial enterprise that has its registered office in the Netherlands, or b) they are part of a group having its registered office in the Netherlands and the group’s core business relates to the financial sector;

-- Employees whose remuneration is not, or is not exclusively, governed by a collective bargaining agreement are subject to a cap of 100% of the fixed remuneration, provided that the average variable remuneration of the entire group of these employees in the Netherlands does not exceed the 20% cap.
+- Employees of financial enterprises in the Netherlands whose remuneration is not, or is not exclusively, governed by a collective bargaining agreement are subject to a cap of 100% of the fixed annual remuneration, provided that the average of the ratios between the fixed and variable remuneration of the entire group of these employees who work primarily in the Netherlands does not exceed the 20% cap.

-- A 100% bonus may be granted to employees of a parent company based in the Netherlands if at least 75% of the group employees have spent three years (of a five-year period) working primarily outside the Netherlands.
+- A bonus of 100% of the fixed component of each employee’s total remuneration may be granted to employees of a parent company based in the Netherlands if at least 75% of the group employees have spent three years (of a five-year period) working primarily outside the Netherlands;

 - Dutch branches of banks and investment companies whose registered offices are located abroad do not fall within the scope of the Dutch rules.
-Given European reciprocity, they fall within the scope of the capital requirements directive (CRD IV) and are thus generally subject to a 100% cap, unless the country of establishment imposes more stringent rules.
-This exception does not apply to other branches – such as those of insurance companies.
+Given European reciprocity, they fall within the scope of the European directive on the prudential supervision of investment firms and the European capital requirements directive (CRD V) and are thus generally subject to a 100% cap, unless the country of establishment imposes more stringent rules.
+This exception does not apply to other branches – such as those of insurance companies;

 Remuneration and the works council